 2. Back Pain Relief

-Many people have an excessive curvature in their low back as a result of the pelvis being pulled down in the front by tight hip flexor muscles.
+Many people have an excessive curvature in their low back likely related to the pelvis being pulled down in the front by tight hip flexor muscles.
 During a full depth squat the pelvis rotates backward, allowing the spine to elongate.
 This stretches the tight or shortened muscles in the low back.
 The body’s position in a deep squat also produces a traction effect that decompresses the spine by creating space between the individual segments of the back.
 Note that this applies to body weight squats only, and a neutral spine position is generally considered preferable when squatting with weight.2

 3. Hip Strengthening